 East of Eden

-The novel of East of Eden by John Steinbeck spans generations but is also a sensory tale of Salinas, California and peoples struggle between good and evil.
-According to Steinbeck we all have both within us, and it is from this revelation that this perfume balances the stunning beauty and “goodness” of this land and the botanical harmonies of its plant life alongside opium pipes, bordellos and a poisonous apothecary.
+John Steinbeck’s unforgettable novel is a sensory tale of Salinas, California and people’s struggle between good and evil.
+According to Steinbeck we all have both within us, and it is from this revelation that this perfume balances the stunning beauty and goodness of this land and the botanical harmonies of its plant life alongside opium pipes, bordellos and a poisonous apothecary.
+This perfume story is told through Steinbeck’s most significant character- the Salinas Valley- where all of the ingredients were sourced (and perfumer extracted) with the exception of the opium pipe note.

-Forbidden fruit, Salinas blackberries and strawberries, wild helioptrope, sand verbena blossom, native wood rose, “grasses and secret flowers”, Kate’s bordello and apothecary, opium pipes, lace lichen, oak lined streets, Salinas soil, Old growth redwood as the tree of knowledge.
+Forbidden fruit, Salinas blackberries and strawberries, wild helioptrope, sand verbena blossom, native wood rose, “grasses and secret flowers”, Kate’s bordello and apothecary, opium pipes, lace lichen, oak lined streets, Salinas soil, and redwood representing the tree of knowledge.

 “We have only one story.
 All novels all poetry, are built on the never ending contest in ourselves for good and evil.”- John Steinbeck East of Eden